dan-chow/reading-notes/books/Head_First_Design_Patterns/Ch03_the_Decorator_Pattern.md

 	- The decorator adds its own behavior either before and/or after delegating to the object it decorates to do the rest of the job.
 	- Objects can be decorated at any time, so we can decorate objects dynamically at runtime with as many decorators as we like.

 - The Decorator Pattern attaches additional responsibilities to an object dynamically.
-Decorators provide a fl exible alternative to subclassing for extending functionality.
+Decorators provide a flexible alternative to subclassing for extending functionality.

 - decorator pattern class diagram
 ![alt text](img/fig_3_3_Decorator_pattern_2.PNG)